lake-wg/edhoc/draft-ietf-lake-edhoc.md

 For example, if the key exchange is transported over CoAP, the CoAP Token can be used to correlate messages, see {{coap}}.

+## Authentication Keys

+The authentication key MUST be a signature key or static Diffie-Hellman key.
+The Initiator and the Responder MAY use different types of authentication keys, e.g. one uses a signature key and the other uses a static Diffie-Hellman key.
+When using a signature key, the authentication is provided by a signature.
+When using a static Diffie-Hellman key the authentication is provided by a Message Authentication Code (MAC) computed from an ephemeral-static ECDH shared secret which enables significant reductions in message sizes.
+The MAC is implemented with an AEAD algorithm.
+When using a static Diffie-Hellman keys the Initiator's and Responder's private authentication keys are called I and R, respectively, and the public authentication keys are called G_I and G_R, respectively.

+* Only the Responder SHALL have access to the Responder's private authentication key.

+* Only the Initiator SHALL have access to the Initiator's private authentication key.

 ## Authentication Keys and Identities {#auth-key-id}

 The EDHOC message exchange may be authenticated using raw public keys (RPK) or public key certificates.
 The certificates and RPKs can contain signature keys or static Diffie-Hellman keys.
 In X.509 certificates, signature keys typically have key usage "digitalSignature" and Diffie-Hellman keys typically have key usage "keyAgreement".